Horizontal-org/Tella-website/docs/FAQ.md

 :::

 ### How do I migrate Tella to a new phone? {#how-do-i-migrate-tella-to-a-new-phone}
 You can use [Nearby Sharing](/nearby-sharing) to move your files to a new phone.
 You will need to install Tella in your new phone, establish a secure connection to it using Nearby Sharing, select all your files, and transfer those to your new phone.
-This feature will work, too, for Android to iOS or iOS to Android migrations.
+This feature will work, too, for Android to iOS, or iOS to Android migrations.

-If you have multiple files the full transfer might take some time.
+If you have multiple files, the full transfer might take some time.
 We recommend you to make sure that Tella [does not lock](/features#lock-timeout) while the transfer is in progress.

 :::tip
-We recommend you to double check that all the files has been successfully transfer before deleting those in your old phone.
+We recommend you double check that all the files has been successfully transferred before deleting those in your old phone.
 :::

 :::info